1. SAP Glossary

 3. logical destination

-What is logical destination in SAP EP-VC - Visual Composer?
+What is 'logical destination' in SAP EP-VC - Visual Composer?

-SAP Term: logical destination
+logical destination - Overview

 • Component: EP-VC